 BISCUITING

-The chosen technique is double firing; a first firing between 1,000 and 1,100°C for the bisque, then a second between 980 and 1,050°C for the glazing.
 The art of firing is to find a level of fusion and solidification sufficiently hot to give great resistance to the piece.
 This without pushing all the way to a temperature that seals the clay, which prevents the glaze from adhering during the second firing, or allows it to get deformed once passed the point of fusion.

 GLAZING